-We agreed this brief Iceland tour was like the first course at a tapas restaurant, leaving you anticipating how good the next course would taste.
+We agreed this brief Iceland tour was like the first course at a tapas restaurant.
+We were left anticipating how good the next course would taste.

 “The aurora borealis is still on our bucket list,” Candy commented.
 “And it’s just that 4-1/2-hour flight to get here.
 Saga Class on Icelandair may be an even better bargain in winter.”

 An Iceland tour in the dead of winter?
 But there still was that unfulfilled bucket list entry.

 “I’ll start looking into it when we get home,” she said.
 We headed back toward the hotel.